Homeland Security Section

 Sheltering-in-place is a vital option to save lives in the aftermath of an IND or RDD.
 The Preparedness 360 website describes an approach to improve the success of shelter-in-place operations.
 It provides the tools to acquire the necessary public input that alleviates the most common failings of the shelter-in-place experience and improves survival in homes, schools and government facilities.

-The HSC would at least envision this training to be found at our HSC website, but could be used in any appropriate venue including in-person trainings.
+The HSS would at least envision this training to be found at our HSS website, but could be used in any appropriate venue including in-person trainings.
 The trainee can view all or only specific sections/modules based on prior knowledge, how much they want to learn, and how much time they have to devote to the training.
 The information in this training has been extracted from a variety of sources including Dr. Vincent Covello, the NRC, the EPA, the CDC, and the Florida Department of Health.
-Risk communicators from the Florida Department of Health, the EPA, and the CDC have reviewed these DRAFT slides.
+Risk communicators from the Florida Department of Health, the EPA, and the CDC have reviewed thse slides.
 The HSC realizes that there is a lot of information here.
 That is why it is divided into sections and modules; to pick and choose what the potential spokesperson might need.
-Please direct any comments to: firstname.lastname@example.org
+Please direct any comments to: email@example.com

 Unless specifically asked to do so by the Board of Directors, the Homeland Security Section does not speak or act officially for the Health Physics Society.